• Home

 Learn to interpret MRIs and PET Scans in patients with dementia.
 This lecture is a sequel to Sharon's "MRI Interpretation for Dementia - ANATOMY".
 However, even if you missed the former lecture, you will be able to easily follow this discussion.
 Sharon will discuss common dementia syndromes and correlate the history, physical exam, cognitive testing, MRI findings and PET scan imaging to support the different diagnoses.

-Delivered Live on August 18, 2021 [FREE Lecture or 2 CMEs]
+Delivered Live on August 18, 2021 FREE Lecture

 Lecturer: Sharon Best, PA-C, MHS